Onboarding International Employees: The Essential Guide with Chase Warrington

 On their first day, a new hire shouldn't be overburdened with information or left sitting at their desk with nothing to do.
 Create a plan for a memorable international onboarding experience, and figure out what that should look like.
 Make sure to align new hires with the company's mission, teams, and culture from the moment they enter their new office.

-With preparedness and a first-day onboarding checklist, you can turn the typical first-day employee anxiety into genuine excitement.
+With preparedness and a IT onboarding checklist, you can turn the typical first-day employee anxiety into genuine excitement.
 Making the right impression will not only prepare your employee for their new role and the responsibilities that come with it but also help them to feel comfortable and welcomed in your organization.

 Chase shared the Doist First Day experience with us, and it was nothing short of exciting.
 When asked what a typical first day at Doist looks like for new employees, he said: